 Small airports would see a decline in their Airport Improvement Program (AIP) grant money in fiscal 2014 under the Obama administration’s budget proposal, FAA Administrator Michael Huerta acknowledged in testimony before Congress April 18.
 But Huerta says he is confident that those airports would get enough discretionary funding to make up the difference.
 In its fiscal 2014 budget, the administration is proposing to cut the AIP budget by $450 million to $2.9 billio.
 Some $2.75 ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "FAA Acknowledges Proposed Cut In Small Airport Funding".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "FAA Acknowledges Proposed Cut In Small Airport Funding".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.